How to use git worktree to optimize git workflow

 Follow these best practices to get the most out of git worktree.

-1. Organized Directory Structure:
+1. Organized directory structure:

 Adopt a consistent naming convention for your worktree directories to quickly identify the associated branch or task.
 Consider grouping worktrees in a dedicated sub-directory to maintain a clean primary repository area.

-2. Limit Active Worktrees:
+2. Limit active worktrees:

 Create worktrees only for your current, active tasks.
 Excessive worktrees can complicate your workspace.
 Once a branch or job is complete, remove the associated worktree to reduce clutter.

-3. Routine Maintenance and Syncing:
+3. Routine maintenance and syncing:

 Regularly use git worktree prune to clean up metadata from old or deleted worktrees.
 Ensure that each worktree stays updated with the latest changes from the main repository to prevent merge conflicts and ensure consistency.

-4. Awareness with Tooling:
+4. Awareness with tooling:

 Ensure your development tools, scripts, or other processes are compatible with git worktree.
 Some devices might have specific path dependencies or configurations.

-5. Commit and Backup Regularly:
+5. Commit and backup regularly:

 Commit your changes frequently within each worktree to safeguard against potential data loss.
 Also, maintain regular backups of your primary repository and worktrees as a safety net.